 (Photograph courtesy of Mr. Eladio M. Fernandez).

 This is perhaps the most ecologically versatile bird in the Caribbean islands, since it is found in every habitat that contains at least some trees.
-In many forests it is the most abundant bird, and it has quite a number of color morphs, showing bright yellow bellies and gray throats in the Greater Antilles, white throats in the Bahamas, and almost totally black plumages in some of the Lesser Antilles.
+In many forests it is the most abundant bird, and it has a number of color morphs, showing bright yellow bellies and gray throats in the Greater Antilles, white throats in The Bahamas, and an almost totally black plumage in some of the Lesser Antilles.

 Bananaquit, (Puerto Rican race, Coereba flaveola portoricensis).
-Carolina, north-eastern Puerto Rico.
+San Juan, north-eastern Puerto Rico.

-This tanager-like species feeds mainly on nectar and small insects.
+This species feeds mainly on nectar and small insects.

 Its partiality to sweets makes it easy for people in the Caribbean to attract them by the dozen to gardens and verandas, by use of a simple bowl filled with sugar.